MEET THE TEAM AT NSITE’N

 Email: nsiten.sm@gmail.com

 Stephanie has worked in a variety of roles in Municipal Government.
-She most recently she has spent the last 5 years in the position of Tourism Development Officer for the Municipality of Cumberland.
-She joins our NSITEN team with a wealth of knowledge from the mainstream tourism industry and will be helping with all aspects of the development of the organization alongside our Executive Director.
+She most recently has spent the last 5 years in the position of Tourism Development Officer for the Municipality of Cumberland.
+Stephanie has been working with the NSITEN team for 2 years and has in-depth knowledge and understanding of the mainstream tourism industry and will be helping with all aspects of the development of the organization alongside our Executive Director.

 Jordynn Bernard